Allenuzoma/DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

         INSERT INTO `users` (`username`, `password`, `email`, `user_type`, `status`) VALUES ('myuser', '5f4dcc3b5aa765d61d8327deb882cf99', 'user@mail.com', 'admin', '1');

+Exit the mysql console and enter the command:

+       sudo systemctl restart httpd

 24. Open the website in your browser http://<Web-Server-Public-IP-Address-or Public-DNS-Name>/index.php and make sure you can login into the websute with myuser user.